 Day 1 15 minutes: The teacher provides the class with the task and reads it aloud.
 The students may ask questions.
 The teacher answers any questions.
-30 minutes: Each student has two minutes to view the sight-reading exercise.
-The student will have two opportunities to perform the exercise; the teacher will visually record both performances.
-Day 2 45 minutes: Each remaining student has two minutes to view the sight-reading exercise.
+30 minutes: Each student has 1 minute to view the sight-reading exercise.
+The student will have two opportunities to perform the exercise; the teacher will record both performances.
+Day 2 45 minutes: Each remaining student has 1 minute to view the sight-reading exercise.
 Each student will have two opportunities to perform the exercise; the teacher will visually record both performances.